Roisin-Fallon/Programming_and_Scripting_Project_2019/README.md

 ### Histograms and Distplots:

-Due to Petal length anf width are skewed to the left, I would be caution using its mean.
-The Setosa Petal length and width are concentrated on the far left from the rest of the Species which is very interesting!

-For each of the features of the iris data set I have included each species on the same plot.
-We can see that in some distribution plots the species do not overlap e.g. Petal Length where as with other features they are more difficult to distinguish e.g. Sepal Width.
-From the graphs we can see that two of the variables seem to indicate a bell shaped curve or Normal distribution.

 Petal length - Iris setosa can be seperated with no visible overlap with the other iris species.
-Iris setosa can be distinguished as a petal length of less than or equal to 2.  it is not as easy to distinguish the petal length for versicolor and virginica.
+Iris setosa can be distinguished as a petal length of <= to 2.
+A petal length of >2 and <4.7 can there is a hogher chance that it is versicolor and the remianing virginica.
+However, it is not as easy to distinguish the petal length for versicolor and virginica as they overlap.

 Petal width- Iris setosa can be again be seperated from the other 2 species.
 The other species are overlapped once again so cannot be clearly distinguished.
 The better of the two so far is petal length as the distribution is further in the petal length.

 Sepal length – there is no clear seperation in the species as they overlap each other.
 Hence sepal length is not the best variable to separate the species in distplot.
+Petal length < 2 can be classified as setosa species

 Sepal width – similar to sepal length speration of the iris species is near impossible,.
 In fact  virginica and versicolor are almost fully overlapped.

 ### Scatter plots:
 Petal length and width have a linear relationship which is evident as they increase proportionally.
 Sepal length and width do not have a linear relationship.
 From the scatter plots it can clearly be seen that Iris setosa occupy the higher values for sepal length while Iris Virginica occupy the highest values for sepal width.
 Iris versicolour remian in the middle values for the both sepal length and the sepal width.

 Iris setosa can be easily distinguished from the other species.
 There is some overlap between virginica and versicolor which confirms Fisher findings.

-The above findings confirm that Iris Setosa is linearly seperable from the other species.
-In addition petal length of virginica allows a better discrimination to versicolor than the sepal length.

 <a name="bib"></a>
  ## Bibliography: